jabinjames/PUBG_Game_Winner_Prediction/README.md

 3)boosts and heals usage indicated good resource management and increased survival chances.

-4) kills, damageDealt, and walkDistance as the most significant predictors of success.
+4)kills, damageDealt, and walkDistance as the most significant predictors of success.

 5)The LSTM model captures temporal dynamics, showing that early kills and looting influence late-match performance.